Mar1owe/Undergraduate-Mathematics-Review/README.md

 ---
 Other Notes:

-I'll try to upload file as frequent as possible, all course notes are hand-written and will be scanned to PDF before uploading.
+I'll try to upload file as frequently as possible, all course notes are hand-written and will be scanned to PDF before uploading.